republik/plattform/src/components/Colors/docs.md

 </ColorContextProvider>
 ```

+Be careful with this one: democracy dies in darkness.

 You may also only force a section within your React tree by using nested `ColorContextProvider` without the root flag:

 ```react